New Student Information

 The MyPack Portal is the gateway to the university’s administrative offices.
 Information regarding MyPack will be sent to you once your Unity ID has been created.
 You will use the MyPack portal to view financial information, class schedule, class rank, unofficial transcript and update personal and emergency contact information, among other things.

-The Veterinary Medicine Student Services Office has created a listserve for the Class of 2022.
-The listserve address is “email@example.com” You will receive an e-mail once the list becomes active.
+The Veterinary Medicine Student Services Office will create a listserv for your class.
+You will receive an e-mail once the list becomes active.
 You must use your unity email address on listserve.
 You will receive details on your unity id and password as soon as we have received your advance enrollment deposit.
 If you’re not familiar with a listserv, it’s a means of communicating with a group of people via email.

-You send an email to firstname.lastname@example.org, and all members in your class will get your query.
+When you send an email to the listserv, and all members in your class will get your query.
 It’s a great way to discuss and exchange information on the subjects your are studying.